julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 excerpt: "This post is an exploratory data analysis on the 2019 Big Rock blue marlin fishing tournament.
 I used Python to obtain the data and R for analysis."

 ---
+## Overview

 ### Setting the stage

 The Big Rock is one of the largest competitive sport fishing tournaments in the world.
 This years' prize purse was a record $2.86 million!
 It is held annually in the beginning of June and is based out of a small coastal town named Morehead City, North Carolina, which is about an hour from where I grew up.
 The ultimate goal of this tournament is to catch and weigh the heaviest Atlantic blue marlin and win nearly 1 million dollars.
 Top prize this year received $793,000 for catching and weighing a 914 pound blue marlin!
 Participants can win big in other categories as well.
 For more info on this please see the **Tournament Details** section below.
 This is a 6 day tournament where boats choose only 4 of those days to fish.
 This year, 184 boats entered with sizes ranging from 26-97 feet.
 There were 70 unique boat brands, 86 cities, and 10 states represented.

 ### Why I'm doing this

 I chose to analyze this tournament because I'm intrigued by it, I love to fish, and was curious to see if any interesting patterns and/or relationships existed.
-I also wanted to do this and show it to some friends and family that follow it every year.
+I also thought some friends and family would enjoy reading it as well.

 ### Main questions

-* What sizes, brands, and cities are most popular?
+* What boat sizes, boat brands, and hometown cities are most popular?
 * Do certain boat sizes catch more billfish?
 * Do certain boat brands catch more billfish?
 * Do certain hometown cities catch more billfish?